kdavie/MadLib/README.md

 made it disappear.
 I saw another outrageous magician who sawed a beautiful girl in half right on the stage.
 If you practice hard, there are several cool magic tricks you can learn to do.
-For instance, you can learn how to take a glass of [Arun:Type of Liquid] and turn it into [Gio:Type of Liquid].
+For instance, you can learn how to take a glass of Lemonade and turn it into [Gio:Type of Liquid].
 Or you can wave a [Ratna:Adjective] wand in the air and make it turn into a red [Noun].
 All you have to do is memorize the secret magic word, "Cattywampus-Bumfuzzle"